 #1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 A hailstorm can cause significant damage to your roof, requiring careful assessment and repair.
 Hailstones act like tiny missiles bombarding your roof, creating indentations or punctures in your roofing material.
-While a few small dents may not necessarily compromise the integrity of your roof right away, a severe hailstorm with large hail is almost likely to necessitate roof repair or replacement.
+While a few minor dents may not necessarily compromise the integrity of your roof right away, a severe hailstorm with large hail is almost likely to necessitate roof repair or replacement.

 In the aftermath, it is important to thoroughly inspect your roof to determine the extent of the damage.
 This will help guide whether partial repairs are sufficient or a complete re-roofing job is needed to restore protective functioning.
 This guide will explain the process for assessing hail damage to your roof and reviewing repair or replacement options.